juniorvigneault/faces/README.md

 ![silhouette with keypoinnts](/assets/images/documentation/1.jpg)

-When pressing enter, a snapshot is taken of the entire canvas.
+When pressing enter, a snapshot of the entire canvas is taken.
 This image is then cropped tighter around the face (using the bounding rectangle provided by ml5).
-Using the face silhouette keypoints as vertices, a shape is then created around and used to create a unique matter.js body.
-The cropped face image is positioned on top of the body (like a texture) and added to the "world", falling to the bottom of the screen on the ground.
+Using the face silhouette keypoints as vertices, a shape is created and used to build a new unique matter.js body.
+The cropped face image is positioned on top of its matter.js clone (like a texture) and added to the "world".
+The result is a face falling from the top of the screen, landing on the ground at the bottom of the canvas.

 ![face on ground](/assets/images/documentation/2.jpg)